 - Market dynamics and competitive landscape; and

-- AdAlta’s commercialisation approach and data on AD-114.
+- AdAlta’s commercialisation approach and data on AD-214.

 AD-214 i-body and treatment of Macular Degeneration in the eye

 Wet-AMD (age-related macular degeneration) is a leading cause of vision loss in the world with millions of people affected annually.
 It destroys the macula, the part of the eye that provides sharp, central vision needed for seeing objects clearly.
 In wet-AMD, blood vessels from behind the retina grow under the macula.
 These new blood vessels can be fragile and leak blood and fluid causing damage and vision loss.
 As the disease progresses, patients can experience retinal scarring or fibrosis, which leads to further vision loss.

 In collaboration with The University of Melbourne, The Centre for Eye Research Australia and La Trobe University, AdAlta has demonstrated that the AD-214 anti-CXCR4 i-body has important anti-fibrotic effects in a mouse model of this disease.
-This data further supports the pre-clinical development of the eye fibrosis indication for AD-114, in a second vitally important area of clinical need.
+This data further supports the pre-clinical development of the eye fibrosis indication for AD-214, in a second vitally important area of clinical need.

-Please note: We are progressing AD-114 to the clinic as quickly as possible and at this stage we are completing manufacturing of the product and we will then complete additional safety studies in animals before we start our human studies.
-In the first instance we will then complete studies in healthy volunteers in Australia the second half of 2018, so at this stage we are not recruiting any IPF patients at this stage.
-Unfortunately AD-114 as a potential treatment for IPF or other pulmonary fibrosis’ is currently not available in any countries.
+Please note: AdAlta is progressing AD-214 to the clinic as quickly as possible and at this stage is completing manufacturing of the product before completing additional safety studies in animals prior to starting human studies.
+In the first instance AdAlta will complete studies in healthy volunteers in Australia in the second half of 2019 and at this stage are not recruiting any IPF patients.
+Unfortunately AD-214 as a potential treatment for IPF, or other pulmonary fibroses, is currently not available in any countries.